How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - In danger of harm from being unable to care for yourself due to mental illness.

-You can meet these criteria if you have a suicide plan, have stopped caring for yourself in a way that puts you in danger, or have physically attacked or threatened to attack someone.
-(Note that just being belligerent is not enough; your behavior has to be due to a mental health condition.)
+You can meet these criteria if you have a suicide plan, have stopped caring for yourself in a way that puts you in danger, or have physically attacked or threatened to attack someone because of symptoms of a mental health condition.

-For more information about how this process works, you can read our article “Involuntary Commitment: When and How to Do It.”
+For more information about how commitment works, you can read our article “Involuntary Psychiatric Holds: Our Complete Guide to the Process.”

 If you’re not sure whether your symptoms are severe enough to go to the hospital, don’t assume anything until you talk to someone first.
 If you’re in crisis, it’s important to get help as quickly as possible.
 And the best way to do that is to call a mental health hotline.